-The Svoboda Diaries Project began as a project of the umbrella Ottoman Texts Archive Project (OTAP), started in 1993 at the University of Washington.
+The Svoboda Diaries Project began in 2006 as a project of the umbrella Ottoman Texts Archive Project (OTAP), started in 1993 at the University of Washington.
 In 2013, SDP became one of the founding partners in the Newbook Digital Texts (NDT) collaborative digital publications initiative founded by Professors Walter Andrews, Mary Childs, and Sarah Ketchley.

 The Joseph Mathia Svoboda Diaries